ccswbs/UoGd7-Training/basicbeginner.md

 All content created on your website can be viewed by selecting the `Find Content` shortcut located on the Administration Menu shortcut bar, or by selecting `Content` on the Administration Menu bar itself.
 ![Find Content Highlighted](images/findcontent.png)

-To Edit content you can search using the filter dropdown menus for a particular content type and then select `edit` for that particular item.
+To Edit content you can search using the filter drop-down menus for a particular content type and then select `edit` for that particular item.
 ![Filter and edit content options displayed](images/filterandedit.png)